moritztomasi/moritztomasi.github.io/src/pages/bio.md

 ## Project Management Skills

 I worked in Scrum Teams at university, Zoomsquare and Findheim.
 At Findheim we decided after a while to make some changes to our project management and adapted Basecamp's book "Shape up" to our needs.
-You can read about that in my post "Adapting and adapting to Basecamp's "Shape up" at Findheim".
+I'm currently writing a post about my experience with that and hope to publish it soon.

 ## Languages